-Producing green buildings involving resolving many conflicting issues and requirements.
-Each design decision has environmental implications.
-Measures for green buildings can be divided into four area:
+Measures for green buildings can be divided into four areas:

-3) Reducing embodied energy and resource depletion
+- Reduction in embodied energy and prevent resource depletion

 One of the excellent examples of Green Architecture is “Aliens Space Station”.